mcboyd-bu/Website/docs/gettingStarted.rst

 Getting Started
 ===============

-The following pages walk you through the steps needed to get your RACECAR-MN up and running.
+The following pages walk you through the steps needed to get your computer and simulation up and running.

 .. toctree::
    :maxdepth: 1